How to Apply

 The Office of Undergraduate Admissions is here to guide you through every step of the admissions process.
 If you have any questions, don’t hesitate to contact us.

 To apply to N.C.
-A&T as a freshman, you will need to submit a completed application by April 1 for fall admission or November 1 for spring admission.
+A&T, you will need to submit a completed application for fall or spring admission.
 Learn more about important dates and deadlines.

 What to Send Us

 To complete the application, you will need to send us the following materials:

 - The Undergraduate Admissions application, which can be completed online or downloaded.
 If you choose to submit the paper application, please mail it to:

 Office of Undergraduate Admissions